digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/how-to/run-query-at-specified-intervals.md

 ## Step 1: Create a New Application

-Begin by creating a new application in the ToolJet dashboard.
+Begin by creating a new application in the JumpStart dashboard.
 Once the app builder opens, Drag a table component onto the canvas.
 This component will display the data fetched from the REST API query.

 <div style={{textAlign: 'center'}}>
  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/setinterval/table.png" alt="Table Component With Data" />